 To communicate effectively, you have to eliminate possibilities in order to create opportunity.
 Think about what you want your audience to experience (i.e., the consumers, donors, or audience you want to reach) and then build your outreach around it.
 Eliminate what is trendy in favor of what is effective.
 Focus on what you have capacity for, and implement it with excellence.

 If you are true to your goal of lasting impact, then you must take a long-term view to your design and communication planning.

-Stay focused.
+What will it take for you to stay focused?
 Make it easy for your audience to connect with your organization.